kubernetes-client/python/kubernetes/docs/AuthenticationV1Api.md

 # Defining host is optional and default to http://localhost
 configuration.host = "http://localhost"

-# Enter a context with an instance of the API kubernetes.client
+# Enter a context with an instance of the API client
-with kubernetes.client.ApiClient(configuration) as api_client:
+with client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = kubernetes.client.AuthenticationV1Api(api_client)
+    api_instance = client.AuthenticationV1Api(api_client)

     try:
         api_response = api_instance.get_api_resources()